-- each director must own common stock or other equity of Watsco with a value of at least \$100,000; - our CEO and our President each must own common stock or other equity of Watsco with a value of at least \$1,000,000; and - other NEOs each must own common stock or other equity with a value of at least \$250,000.
+- Each director must own Watsco stock or other equity with a value of at least \$100,000; - our CEO and our President each must own Watsco stock or other equity with a value of at least \$1,000,000; and - other NEOs each must own Watsco stock or other equity with a value of at least \$250,000.

 Our directors and NEOs have two years from the date they became directors or NEOs to comply with these ownership requirements.
 Compliance with the minimum stock ownership level will be determined on the date when the grace period set forth above expires, and annually on each December 31 thereafter, by multiplying the number of shares held by each director and officer and the average closing price of those shares during the preceding month.
-As of December 31, 2017, all of our directors and NEOs satisfied these minimum requirements.
-The number of shares (or other equity instruments) held by our directors and NEOs as of December 31, 2017 is summarized in the Stock Ownership Table below.
+As of December 31, 2018, all of our directors and NEOs satisfied these minimum requirements.
+The number of shares (or other equity instruments) held by our directors and NEOs as of December 31, 2018 is summarized in the Stock Ownership Table below.